janmotl/linkifier/README.md

  1. Known PKs (relationships must be between a PK and non-PK)
  2. Data types (relationships must be between agreeing data types)
  3. Data type properties (e.g. data type sizes should agree)
- 4. Similarity of the FK and PK names as measured with Levenshtein distance
+ 4. Similarity of the FK name with the PK name (should be high)
- 5. Similarity of the FK name with the PK table name
+ 5. Similarity of the FK name with the PK table name (should be high)
- 6. Dissimilarity of the FK name with the FK table name
+ 6. Similarity of the FK name with the FK table name (should be low)

 Once again, probabilities are estimated with logistic regression.
-Since the count of foreign keys per table is not limited, all predictions above a threshold are declared to be foreign key constrains.
+And the most likely FKs are returned.